Lautenschlager-id/transfromage/README.md

 ![/!\\](https://i.imgur.com/HQ188PK.png) **Versions under 3.0 are no longer working due to internal changes of the game.**<br>

-## Keys Endpoint
+## Authentication keys Endpoint

-This API depends on an [endpoint](https://api.tocu.tk/get_transformice_keys.php) that gives you access to the Transformice encryption keys.
+This API relies on an [endpoint](https://api.tocu.tk/get_transformice_keys.php) that gives you access to the Transformice encryption keys.

 To use it you will need a token which you can get by [applying through this form](https://forms.gle/N6Et1hLGQ9hmg95F6).
 See below to know the names of Transfromage managers who handle the token system.
 - **[Tocutoeltuco](https://github.com/Tocutoeltuco)** @discord=> `Tocutoeltuco#0018` <sub>`212634414021214209`</sub>;